taraspos/gae-workshop/level1/README.md

 ### 1.6 Apply our infrastructure as code definitions

-Run `terraform init` and `terraform apply` (or `./terraform` in go-app/ directory, if the binary not in your `PATH`), find the generated Static Public IP address (somewhere in the output of previous command) and save it for later, we will need it.
+Run `terraform init` and `terraform apply` (or `./terraform` in go-app/ directory, if the binary isn't in your `PATH`), find the generated Static Public IP address (somewhere in the output of the previous command) and save it for later, we will need it.

-Try opening next URLs:
+Try opening these URLs:
 - `<STATIC PUBLIC IP>:8080`        - you should see the Traefik dashboard here
 - `<STATIC PUBLIC IP>:80/whoami`   - you should see details of your requests, provided by whoami demo app.

-### 1.7 Modify our app code, to do the request to our deployed server
+### 1.7 Modify our app code to make requests to our deployed server

-We don't want deploy our credentials and not releant files with our app code.
+We don't want to deploy our credentials and irrelevant files with our app code.
-To avoid packaging them, we need to create `.gcloudignore` (if not present) file and put there following glob patterns:
+To avoid packaging them, we need to create a `.gcloudignore` file (if not present) and put the following glob patterns:

 ```
 *terraform*